 Types of Modifications

 Interconnection Customers have an opportunity for certain modifications made during the proper window period of ten (10) Business Days following the Phase I Interconnection Study Results Meeting.
 Such modifications are permitted as they are non-material.
-These modifications are: (a) a decrease in the MW capacity of the proposed Generating Facility; through either (1) a decrease in Generating Facility Capacity or (2) a decrease in Interconnection Service Capacity (consistent with the process described in Section 3.1) accomplished by CAISO-approved control equipment; (b) modifying the technical parameters associated with the Generating Facility technology or Generating Facility step-up transformer impedance characteristics; (c) modifying the interconnection configuration, while not changing the Point of Interconnection; (d) modifying the In-Service Date, Initial Synchronization Date, Trial Operation Date, and/or Commercial Operation Date that meets the criteria set forth in GIDAP Section 3.5.1.4 and is acceptable to the applicable Participating TO(s) and the CAISO, such acceptance not to be unreasonably withheld; (e) change in Point of Interconnection as set forth in GIDAP Section 6.7.2.1; (f) change in Deliverability Status to Energy Only Deliverability Status, Partial Capacity Deliverability Status, or a lower fraction of Partial Capacity Deliverability Status as addressed in GIDAP BPM Section 7.3.2.3; (g) De minimis reductions in capacity pursuant to GIDAP Section 7.5.13, although during this phase of the study consistent with item (a) any decrease in Generating Facility Capacity is allowed; and (h) Permissible Technological Advancements consistent with GIDAP Section 6.7.2.4 and Section 6.6 of the BPM for Generator Management.
+These modifications are: (a) a decrease in the MW capacity of the proposed Generating Facility; through either (1) a decrease in Generating Facility Capacity or (2) a decrease in Interconnection Service Capacity (consistent with the process described in Section 3.1) accomplished by CAISO-approved control equipment; (b) modifying the technical parameters associated with the Generating Facility technology or Generating Facility step-up transformer impedance characteristics; (c) modifying the interconnection configuration, while not changing the Point of Interconnection; (d) modifying the In-Service Date, Initial Synchronization Date, Trial Operation Date, and/or Commercial Operation Date that meets the criteria set forth in GIDAP Section 3.5.1.4 and is acceptable to the applicable Participating TO(s) and the CAISO, such acceptance not to be unreasonably withheld; (e) change in Point of Interconnection as set forth in GIDAP Section 6.7.2.1; (f) change in Deliverability Status to Energy Only Deliverability Status, Partial Capacity Deliverability Status, or a lower fraction of Partial Capacity Deliverability Status as addressed in GIDAP BPM Section 7.3.2.3; (g) change from Off-Peak Deliverability Status to Off-Peak Energy Only ; (h) De minimis reductions in capacity pursuant to GIDAP Section 7.5.13, although during this phase of the study consistent with item (a) any decrease in Generating Facility Capacity is allowed; and (i) Permissible Technological Advancements consistent with GIDAP Section 6.7.2.4 and Section 6.6 of the BPM for Generator Management.

 For any modification other than these, the Interconnection Customer may first request that the CAISO evaluate whether such modification is a Material Modification.
 In response to the Interconnection Customer's request, the CAISO, in coordination with the affected Participating TO(s) and, if applicable, any Affected System Operator, shall evaluate the proposed modifications prior to making them and the CAISO shall inform the Interconnection Customer in writing of whether the modifications would constitute a Material Modification.
 Any change to the Point of Interconnection, except for that specified by the CAISO in an Interconnection Study or otherwise allowed under GIDAP Section 6.7.2 and GIDAP BPM 7, shall constitute a Material Modification.
 The Interconnection Customer may then withdraw the proposed modification or proceed with a new Interconnection Request to accommodate such modification.